Khalid-Galal/MSSE-Software-Design-Architecture-Project/Steps.md

     3. A new UI-centric class, `ParkingLotApp`, was created in `app.py`.
 This class is responsible for building the GUI.
     4. The `ParkingLotApp` holds an *instance* of the `ParkingLot` class.
 Its event handler methods (e.g., `_handle_park_car`) now act as intermediaries: they gather input from the UI, call the appropriate methods on the `parking_lot` instance, receive the returned data, and then update the UI accordingly.
 *   **Justification:** This refactoring establishes a clear boundary between the *model* (the `ParkingLot` class, which handles data and business rules) and the *view/presenter* (the `ParkingLotApp` class, which handles presentation and user interaction).
 This separation is a cornerstone of robust software design.
 It dramatically improves **testability** (we can now write unit tests for `ParkingLot`), **reusability** (the `ParkingLot` logic can be imported anywhere), and **maintainability** (UI changes will not affect the core logic, and vice versa).
+### **Part 3: Implementing Design Patterns and Principles**

+With a clean architecture in place, the project's focus shifted to improving the object-oriented design by applying established principles and design patterns.
+This phase addressed code duplication and improper separation of responsibilities.

+**7. Anti-Pattern: Unnecessary Abstractions and Code Duplication**

+*   **Observation:** The codebase contained two parallel class hierarchies for vehicles: one starting with a `Vehicle` base class and another with an `ElectricVehicle` base class.
+Both base classes duplicated common attributes (`regnum`, `make`, `model`, `color`) and their corresponding getter methods.
+This is a classic violation of the **Don't Repeat Yourself (DRY)** principle, which leads to maintenance issues.
+*   **Action Taken:** The `ElectricVehicle.py` file was eliminated entirely.
+The `Vehicle` class in `models/Vehicle.py` was refactored to be the single base class for all vehicle types.
+It was enhanced to include an `is_electric` flag and a `charge` attribute, which are conditionally initialized.
+This creates a single, unified, and logical inheritance tree where an "electric car" is simply a `Car` object with its `is_electric` flag set to true.
+*   **Justification:** This change dramatically simplifies the domain model.
+By creating a single source of truth for vehicle attributes, we make the code easier to understand and modify.
+Future changes to vehicle properties only need to be made in one place, reducing development effort and the likelihood of introducing bugs.

+**8. Design Pattern: Factory Method for Object Creation**

+*   **Observation:** The `park` method within the `ParkingLot` class was responsible for both parking a vehicle *and* creating the vehicle object itself.
+This violated the **Single Responsibility Principle (SRP)**, which states that a class should have only one reason to change.
+The `ParkingLot` was coupled to the concrete `Car` and `Motorcycle` classes, meaning if a new vehicle type were added, the `ParkingLot` class itself would need to be modified.
+*   **Action Taken:** The **Factory Method** creational design pattern was implemented.
+    1. A new `VehicleFactory` class was created.
+Its sole purpose is to handle the logic of instantiating and returning specific vehicle objects based on input parameters (e.g., `vehicle_type`).
+    2. The `ParkingLot` class was refactored to use this factory.
+Instead of containing `if/else` logic to create vehicles, it now simply calls `self.factory.create_vehicle(...)`.
+*   **Justification:** The introduction of a factory decouples the `ParkingLot` (the *client*) from the concrete `Vehicle` classes (the *products*).
+This is a powerful technique that localizes the logic for object creation.
+The `ParkingLot` no longer needs to know about every type of vehicle that exists.
+To add a new `Van` type, we would only need to update the `VehicleFactory`, with no changes required in `ParkingLot`, making the system more flexible, scalable, and easier to maintain.